-Kanna sat on the stone floor while one of the women in white—who was a temple assistant, she had now been told—crouched before her and examined her face.
+Kanna sat on the stone floor while one of the women in white—who was merely a temple assistant, she had now been told—crouched before her and examined her face.
 The woman tilted Kanna’s head to and fro, and Kanna bit her tongue and tried not to be offended at all the scrutiny.
 She took Kanna by the wrists, looked at her palms, prodded her arms in places that appeared random to Kanna’s eyes.

-When they allowed Kanna to leave, she stepped back through the gate to find that Goda had produced one of the electric lanterns from under her robes.
+When they allowed Kanna to leave, she stepped back through the gate to find that Goda had pulled one of the electric lanterns out from under her robes.
 The glow of the lamp cast down brightly on the desert floor with the color of a sunset, and it was then that Kanna noticed how much the sky had dimmed.
 Across from her in the distance, the heavens were a weak pink, but when she glanced behind her, the cliffs were already disappearing into shadow.